seadowg/cv/cv.md

 * Global courier company operating in 50+ countries rewriting mobile apps
 * Lead a team building first Android and then iOS apps to replace existing ones
 * Helped client team design and develop new APIs

-##### 1 hour food delivery app

-* One of Britain's largest super markets building out a 1 hour delivery service
-* Taught both Pivotal and client engineers Android while building out Android app to complement existing iOS app
-* Mentored client technical and product team leaders throughout their transition from Pivotal to their own office
-* Collaborated with data scientists to build and integrate intelligent recommendations for customers

 ## Education